shettyg/ovn-docker/README.md

 Integration of OVN with Docker Containers.
 -----------------------------------------

-This document described how to use OVN (Open vSwitch virtual network) with Docker containers.
+This document describes how to use OVN (Open vSwitch virtual network) with Docker containers.
 This document assumes that you installed Docker by consulting www.docker.com for instructions.